Dialogical logic: RS 1 (Launching a dialogue or play)

 Each subsequent move consists of one of the two interlocutors, bringing forward in turn either an attack against a previous statement of the opponent, or a defense of a previous attack of the antagonist.

 RS 2i (Intuitionist rule)

 X can attack any statement brought forward by Y, so far as the particle rules and the remaining structural rules allow it, or respond only to the last non-answered challenge of the other player.

-Note: This last clause is known as the Last Duty Firstcondition, and makes dialogical games suitable for intuitionistic logic (hence this rule's name).
+Note: This last clause is known as the Last Duty First condition, and makes dialogical games suitable for intuitionistic logic (hence this rule's name).